Student Affairs: Engineering Building 2, Room 173A

 Undergraduate preparation for pursuing the MS and PhD in materials science and engineering at UC San Diego would normally include a degree in materials sciences, or in engineering or physical sciences, such as physics, chemistry, biology, geology, and related disciplines.
 Students are expected to have an adequate mathematics, physics, chemistry, and related basic sciences background, as well as acceptable GPA and GRE scores.

-The program offers the MS degree in materials science and engineering under both the Thesis Plan I and the Comprehensive Examination Plan II; see “Graduate Studies: Master’s Degree.”
-The requirements for the MS degree are as follows:
+The program offers the MS in materials science and engineering under both the Thesis Plan I and the Comprehensive Examination Plan II; see “Graduate Studies: Master’s Degree.”
+The requirements for the MS are as follows:

 Students who transfer with some graduate credit or an MS from another institution will have their records reviewed by a faculty adviser, and an appropriate individual course of study may be approved.

-The Literature Review Examination tests the student’s ability to prepare and present a comprehensive overview of a topic based on existing journal literature.
-It should be a comprehensive discussion of the literature, scientific theory, problems or theoretical deficiencies, and possible areas of research in some area of materials science and engineering.
+The Literature Review Examination is aimed to test the student’s ability to prepare and present a comprehensive overview of a topic based on existing journal literature.
+It should be a comprehensive discussion of the literature, scientific theory, problems or theoretical deficiencies, and possible areas of research in an area of materials science and engineering.
 The topic may be in the general area in which the student plans to pursue his or her thesis research, or it may be in an unrelated field.
-The topic must be approved by the three faculty member committee in advance of the seminar.
+The topic must be discussed and approved by at least one member of the MSE program faculty.
 The Literature Review Examination may include either a presentation or report of the relevant literature.
-The presentation/report will be a part of the student’s research project or their research proposal.
-A presentation that includes the student’s own work that has not been published will constitute a no pass grade.
-This exam must occur within one year of the student having passed the Comprehensive Examination.
+The presentation/report will be a part of the student’s file.
+Acceptable formats for the Literature Review Examination include a PowerPoint presentation or a written word document.
+The Literature Review Examination must occur within one year of the student’s having passed the Comprehensive Examination.
 The Literature Review must be approved by at least one member of the MSE program faculty.